robinrendle/robinrendle.com/_projects/guide.markdown

 ---
 title: The Guide
-subtitle: Gusto’s design system and component library.
+subtitle: Building Gusto’s design system and component library.
 startDate: 10/2017
 role: Led the design and documentation of the design system and its multitude of React components.